-Destinations Yachting Lifestyle > Teeing Up While On Board
+Destinations > Yachting Lifestyle > Teeing Up While On Board

 Few sports can claim the history or whimsical spirit of golf.
 Originating in Scotland in 1497, players would use a stick to hit a pebble around a natural course of sand dunes, tracks, and rabbit holes.
-Today, golf is popular among all age groups and invokes a fanatical, almost addictive spirit in its followers.
+Today, golf is popular among all age groups and invokes an almost addictive spirit in its followers.

 Golf in Christophe Harbour, St Kitts & Nevis

-St Kitts has attracted some of the world’s finest luxury yachts and superyachts since the development of Christophe Harbour, a full-service yacht resort and hotel featuring a deep-water superyacht marina, residential properties, beach club and restaurant.
+St Kitts has attracted some of the world’s finest luxury yachts and superyachts since the development of Christophe Harbour, a full-service yacht resort and hotel featuring a deep-water superyacht marina, residential properties, beach club, and restaurant.

-Christophe Harbour is currently building a Tom Fazio-designed championship 18-hole course with stunning views of the lush green hillsides and Caribbean Sea some 500 feet below.
+Christophe Harbour is currently building a Tom Fazio-designed championship 18-hole course with stunning views of the green hillsides and Caribbean Sea some 500 feet below.
 Fazio has declared that the course will be the “best of the best” of Caribbean golf courses.

 Golf in Albany, Bahamas

-A great option for a cruising stop while in the Bahamas is Albany, which is home to one of the most modern purpose-built superyacht marinas in the region.
-This luxury resort community, which comes with all the bells and whistles, was partly founded by golfing legends Tiger Woods and Ernie Els.
-As such, it has a suitably thrilling golf course befitting its founders.
+A great option for a cruising stop while in the Bahamas is Albany, home to one of the most modern purpose-built superyacht marinas in the region.
+This luxury resort community, partly founded by golfing legends Tiger Woods and Ernie Els, features a championship par-72, 7,400-yard, 18-hole course designed by Els himself.
+Albany says that the course “combines the best of links and desert features with windswept dunes and numerous scenic and strategically challenging water features”.

 Head to Albany in the Bahamas’ high season of December to catch some of golf’s greatest names battling it out on the course at the epic philanthropic event, the Hero World Challenge.